retry51776/notes/devOps/k8/k8_manifest.md

 - env: [dev, prod, stage]
 - type: [engine, service, ui]
 ### Annotations
-> is an object passed to K8 controller, always research documenation to see what & how k8 controller loads annotations Example
+> is an object passed to K8 controller, always research documentations to see what & how k8 controller loads annotations Example
 ```yaml
 # Tell k8 whatever defined is for this service_account